 The Company recognizes revenue from the sale of machines to customers.
-Machines are sold with a manufacturer's warranty valid for a fixed period not exceeding one year.
+Machines are sold with a manufacturer's warranty valid for a set period of time.
 The Company estimates, based on past experience with similar sales, that the warranty costs will not exceed 1% of revenues.
 The Company therefore recognizes a provision for warranty equal to 1% of revenue recognized.